name doctor

 Short Form of a Name

 In most cases, the short form of the name is obviously shorter than the name.
-In some countries, and in some cases, the short form of the name is used as first name in its own right, and can be used in baptism ceremonies and indicated on personal documents.
+In some countries, and in some cases, the short form of the name is used as the first name in its own right and can be used in baptism ceremonies and indicated on personal documents.
 An example is Manuela, which is the short form of Emanuela.

 Diminutive / Nickname / Pet Name